Hardware-Accelerated Algorithm for Complex Function Roots Density Graph Plotting: Conclusion

 In this paper, we presented a hardware-accelerated algorithm for visualizing the root density distribution of complex functions by approximating them with polynomials and solving their roots via single-shift QR iteration.
 By leveraging the Hessenberg form of companion matrices and optimizing QR decomposition with Givens rotations, we designed a fully pipelined, resource-efficient hardware architecture implemented on FPGA.

 Our system is capable of processing a large amount of polynomials with high throughput.
 We demonstrated that our FPGA implementation achieves significant performance and energy efficiency gains over CPU-based approaches, reaching a 65× improvement in energy efficiency.
-Although our implementation lags behind modern GPUs in performance, the observed gap is primarily due to differences in fabrication technique.
+However, our implementation lags behind modern GPUs in performance.

-Additionally, we analyzed the trade-offs between resource usage and computational throughput in Matrix Multiplication module designs.
-Our final implementation, which uses $2n$ complex mul-add units, achieves a favorable balance between energy efficiency and throughput.

 The proposed design provides a scalable and open-source solution for complex root visualization, and may serve as a reference for future research in accelerating numerical algorithms via hardware, especially in domains where large-scale root-finding and visualization are crucial.